WV Oil Marketers & Grocers Association Statement Regarding Governor Justice’s Appointments to the Intermedia Court of Appeals - NewsBreak

 WV Oil Marketers & Grocers Association Statement Regarding Governor Justice’s Appointments to the Intermedia Court of Appeals

-CHARLESTON, WV (LOOTPRESS) – Traci Nelson, President of the West Virginia Oil Marketers & Grocers Association (OMEGA) – an organization representing convenience stores, independent grocers and petroleum marketers across West Virginia – offers the following statement regarding the inaugural appointments to West Virginia’s Intermediate Court of...www.lootpress.com
+CHARLESTON, WV (LOOTPRESS) – Traci Nelson, President of the West Virginia Oil Marketers & Grocers Association (OMEGA) – an organization representing convenience stores, independent grocers and petroleum marketers across West Virginia – offers the following statement regarding the inaugural appointments to West Virginia’s Intermediate Court of Appeals:

+“On behalf of our convenience store, independent grocer and petroleum marketer members, we appreciate the prudent appointments Governor Justice has made to the newly created Intermediate Court of Appeals.
+Thomas E. Scarr, Daniel W. Greear, and Donald A. Nickerson Jr. are well-respected and fair individualsand we look forward to the positive impact they and the newly created court will be bring to West Virginia’s judicial system.”

 Comments / 0